 If you haven't tried your hand at deep-frying before don't worry, it's pretty easy once you learn a few tricks.
 I never use a deep-fryer, so all these tips are for doing it the old-fashioned way with a pot and some oil.

-- Use a neutral flavoured oil as the flavour of the oil will transfer to whatever you are deep-frying.
+- Use a neutral-flavored oil as the flavor of the oil will transfer to whatever you are deep-frying.
 I like to use grapeseed oil.

 - Make sure to use clean looking oil.
 You can save the oil by letting it cool then straining it, but once it looks dark, it's time to discard it.